sleeyax/stremio-streaming-server/README.md

+# ⚠️ The OFFICIAL docker image is avalable here: https://github.com/Stremio/server-docker.

+**This project is no longer maintained.**

+---

 # Portable Streaming Server for Stremio
 This docker image allows you to run Stremio's streaming server as a standalone server (i.e. separate from the desktop application).
 You could drop a streaming server container on a separate linux-based server and remotely connect your Stremio interface to it.
 Or, you could run this together with Stremio 5 (a.k.a [stremio-web](https://github.com/Stremio/stremio-web), which is currently in **alpha**).